eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 ### Docker

-There are also two Docker containers for Ubuntu 20.04 'focal' and 22.04 'jammy', respectively.
-Initially published as
-[eddelbuettel/r2u](https://hub.docker.com/repository/docker/eddelbuettel/r2u), these are now also available also as [rocker/r2u](https://github.com/rocker-org/r2u).
+There are also Docker containers for Ubuntu 20.04 'focal', 22.04 'jammy', and 24.04 'noble', respectively.
+Initially published as [eddelbuettel/r2u](https://hub.docker.com/repository/docker/eddelbuettel/r2u), these are now also available also as [rocker/r2u](https://github.com/rocker-org/r2u).
 They all have the features detailed above, including pinning and [bspm](https://cran.r-project.org/package=bspm) support, already set up.

-Each of the Ubuntu LTS flavors, _i.e._, 'focal' and 'jammy' is also available as an identical image using the release version, _i.e._, '20.04' and '22.04', respectively.
+Each of the Ubuntu LTS flavors, _i.e._, 'focal' and 'jammy' is also available as an identical image using the release version, _i.e._, '20.04', '22.04', and '24.04', respectively.

 Note that with some builds of Docker (and possibly related to Ubuntu hosts) you may have to add the `--security-opt seccomp=unconfined` option to your Docker invocation to take advantage of bspm